-(For information: This document is not part of any agreement of service.)

-Promotion rank for Principal Graduate Masters/Mistresses or Senior Graduate fully justifiable.

-Masters/Mistresses.

-Candidates should have fulfilled all requirements for normal promotion to this rank.
-The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is

-Type of Work: Secondary Schools

-Principal of a secondary school with 15 to 23 classes.

-Principal of a special school operating secondary classes and with 15 to 23 equivalent full-streamed ordinary secondary classes.

-Promotion Prospects: Principal I

-Any Other Remarks: With effect from the 2002/03 school year, a school remunerated at the minimum point of the pay scale.

-Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be
+Appointment Requirements : (a) PromotionPromotionrankforPrincipalGraduateMasters/MistressesorSeniorGraduateMasters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
+Type of Work : Secondary Schools Principal of a secondary school with 15 to 23 classes.
+Special Schools Principal of a special school operating secondary classes and with 15 to 23 equivalent full-streamed ordinary secondary classes.
+Promotion Prospects: Princ cipal I Any Other Remarks: With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be remunerated at the minimum point of the pay scale.